netxms/netxms-doc/admin/installation.rst

 5.0
 ---

-Abort and other runtime errors in the script DCI will set DCI to an error state.
-(Before version 5.0, DCI changed its state to unsupported.)

-Importing the dashboard configuration exported from the previous version of NetXMS will not upgrade the script syntax to the 5.0 format.

 Aditionally loaded mib files will not work.
 They should be uploaded again in :guilabel:`Configuration` --> :guilabel:`SNMP MIB files` configuration view.
 Starting form version 5.0, the MIB compilation file extension changed to ".mib" and the already compiled MIB file extension is ".cmib".
 The default MIB file location has changed to $HOME/share/netxms/mibs/, and user aditional MIB files should be loaded in :guilabel:`Configuration` --> :guilabel:`SNMP MIB files`.

 Default format of SNMP OID changes to format without leading dot.
 Potentially can break some scripts that use SNMP OID strings compare.

+NXSL syntax has changed.
+During upgrade existing scripts should get automatically converted.
+If you need to manually convert a script, this could be done via nxscript command line utility (`nxscript -5 script-file.nxsl`).
 NXSL syntax major changes:

 .. list-table::
    :header-rows: 1